ExpediaDotCom/haystack/README.md

 service, stored in a [Neo4j](https://en.wikipedia.org/wiki/Neo4j) graph database.

 #### UI
-The UI (User Interface) module exposes (one a website) the spans, stitched spans, trends, and dependencies created by the other modules.
+The UI (User Interface) module exposes (through a website) the Spans, Stitched Spans, Trends, and Dependencies created by the other modules.
 To simplify the API from the UI module to the Span databases, a small Query module bundles the data from the Cassandra store with the metadata from the ElasticSearch store.